lancerall/captchafarm/README.md

 2. Users should visit /captcha-form.php and solve captcha images until there are none left.

-	Notes: Adding ?purge to the URL will clean up any old files (or unnecessary files) in the images directory. i.e. /captcha-form.php?purge
+	Notes: Adding ?cleanup to the URL will clean up any old files (or unnecessary files) in the images directory. i.e. /captcha-form.php?cleanup

 3. Your application can make requests to pollresponses.php?challenge=abc in order to check for a solution to a specific captcha.

 	Notes: In this case, "abc" would be the filename that was uploaded to the images folder, e.g. "images/abc.png".
 This API either returns a blank response (no solution provided yet) or returns the response text provided by the human captcha solver.
 It is advisable to have your application call back to pollresponses.php (with a brief wait period) until it receives a text response.
 It might also want to give up after some period of time.
+Adding ?cleanup to the URL will delete the associated .png and .txt files in the images directory immediately upon returning a (non-blank) result. e.g. "pollresponses.php?challenge=abc&cleanup".

 Notable Configuration Settings:
-The following configuration settings can be found toward the top of captcha-form.php:
+The following configuration settings can be found in config.php:

-$images_dir - This is the directory in which the app will look for captcha images to solve.
+$imagesDir - This is the directory in which the app will look for captcha images to solve.
 By default it is images.
 Make sure your web user has sufficient privs to read/write/delete files here.

 $fileSuffix - This is the file extension that the app will look for capcha images to be in.
 By default, it is .png.